bmorri13/homelab/README.md

 cf-token   Opaque   1      2m34s
 ```

-- You have now hooked up your first secret to be made available for helm chart depl;oyments!
+- You have now hooked up your first secret to be made available for helm chart deployments!

 ## Applications